-Notice is hereby given that the Annual Meeting of the Shareholders of ROBINSONS RETAIL HOLDINGS, INC. (RRHI) shall be held via remote communication at [website to be provided] on May 14, 2021 at 9:30 A.M.
+Notice is hereby given that the Annual Meeting of the Shareholders of ROBINSONS RETAIL HOLDINGS, INC. (RRHI) shall be held via remote communication at https://bit.ly/RRHI2021ASM on May 14, 2021 at 9:30 A.M.

 The Agenda for the Annual Meeting of the Shareholders is as follows: